thenexthub/Codira/docs/proposals/ArrayBridge.rst

 ===========================

-We considered an approach where conversions between ``NSArray`` and native Swift ``Array`` were entirely manual and quickly ruled it out as failing to satisfy the requirements.
+We considered an approach where conversions between ``NSArray`` and native Codira ``Array`` were entirely manual and quickly ruled it out as failing to satisfy the requirements.

 We considered another promising proposal that would make ``[T]`` a